gnugiba/cone-time/README.md

 A productivity tools to have excellent quality time

 ## Roadmap
+1. core function timer of cone time
+2. track timer usage each day

-1. drawable window on Windows64/32
+3. drawable window on Windows64/32